|3-14.112||Release of Space|

 The Federal Property Management Regulations (FPMR) CFR Title 41, Chapter 101-20.104(1)(2)(3) states, “agencies should assign parking spaces in this order: severely handicapped, executive personnel working unusual hours, van/car pools, POV’s used for government business 12 days per month and which qualify for reimbursement travel.”

-It is the general policy of the Executive Office to provide parking spaces for official government vehicles permanently assigned to the United States Attorneys' offices.
-Parking for employee owned vehicles will be provided whenever possible consistent with the following criteria:
+It is the general policy of the Executive Office for United States Attorneys to provide parking spaces for official government vehicles permanently assigned to the United States Attorneys’ offices (USAO).
+Parking for employee owned vehicles will be provided whenever possible consistent with the following criteria.
+These are ranked in priority order.

 - Official Government owned or leased vehicle(s)